state-of-the-art/BlendNet/README.md

 * Command `gsutil mb gs://test-bucket-jsfkhbqfhbqw` should create a test bucket
 * Command `gsutil rm -r gs://test-bucket-jsfkhbqfhbqw` should clean and delete the test bucket

-Of course it's just an example  - but in general case those commands should work for you.
+Of course, it's just an example  - but in general case those commands should work for you.

 ### Manager instance provisioning

-This action actually uses bucket creation, bucket files upload, instance creation, autostarting script that downloads the Manager scripts from bucket and runns them.
+This action actually uses bucket creation, bucket files upload, instance creation, an autostarting script that downloads the Manager scripts from the bucket and runs them.
 After that Manager generates CA and server SSL certificates and shares the CA certificate with Addon.
-Addon tries to connect the Manager using ssl connection and the credentials from configuration (or generated ones).
+Addon tries to connect the A manager using an SSL connection and the credentials from configuration (or generated ones).

 What could go wrong here besides access to the GCP/Buckets from Addon:
-* Error during start of the Manager - check the serial console of the Manager instance for logs of the "startup-script".
+* Error during the start of the Manager - check the serial console of the Manager instance for logs of the "startup-script".
 * Instance service account access - BlendNet using default account with access scopes, so Manager should already have the required rights to access buckets & GCE.